leoraclet/nixos-config/README.md

 > projects that are even simplier to work with and configure when beginning.

 ## 🔧 Components

+Here is a list of every components that I use on my system to perform the various tasks of a modern OS.

 | Component        | Name                                   |
 | ---------------- | -------------------------------------- |